-The Cleaner Cars program now has smaller requirements for the sale of "pure ZEVs"-those vehicles with no tailpipe or fuel-related evaporative emissions than the original program.
-Changes approved by CARB in January 2004 would require automakers to sell approximately 250 hydrogen fuel-cell vehicles nationwide between model years 2005 and 2008.
-The fuel-cell vehicle requirement would increase to 2,500 nationally between model years 2009 and 2011, and then to 25,000 vehicles in California between model years 2012 and 2014, and 50,000 vehicles in California between model years 2015 and 2017.122 Prior to enforcement of the pure ZEV sales requirements for model year 2009, CARB will undertake a review of fuel-cell vehicle technology to ensure that it is feasible and available for the general market.
-If the review board determines that fuel-cell vehicles are not yet marketable, the sale requirement will be delaved.123
+The LEV II program now has smaller requirements for the sale of "pure ZEVs"-those vehicles with no tailpipe or fuel-related evaporative emissions than the original program.
+Changes approved by CARB in January 2004 would require automakers to sell approximately 250 hydrogen fuel-cell vehicles in states that have adopted the LEV II program between model years 2005 and 2008.
+The fuel-cell vehicle requirement would increase to 2,500 between model years 2009 and 2011, and then to 25,000 vehicles in California between model years 2012 and 2014, and 50,000 vehicles in California between model years 2015 and 2017.132 Prior to enforcement of the pure ZEV sales requirements for model year 2009, CARB will undertake a review of fuel-cell vehicle technology to ensure that it is feasible and available for the general market.
+If the review board determines that fuel-cell vehicles are not yet marketable, the sale requirement will be delayed.133

-The Cleaner Cars program would not require the sale of any additional fuelcell vehicles in Maine until 2012, assuming the CARB review board determines fuel-cell vehicle technology is ready for the consumer market.
-However, adopting the program in Maine would allow automakers to claim California credit for fuel-cell vehicles placed in Maine, increasing the likelihood that a limited number of fuel-cell vehicles would find their way onto the state's highways.
-In addition, beginning in 2012, automakers would be required to sell several hundred fuel-cell vehicles per year in Maine.
-124 Even then, the number of pure ZEVs required for sale in Maine would be small, representing less than one percent of new car and light truck sales until model year 2018.125
+The LEV II program would not require the sale of any additional fuel-cell vehicles in Washington until model year 2012, assuming the CARB review board determines fuel-cell vehicle technology is ready for the consumer market.
+However, adopting the program in Washington would allow automakers to claim credit for fuel-cell vehicles placed in Washington, increasing the likelihood that a limited number of fuel-cell vehicles would find their way onto the state's highways.
+In addition, beginning in model year 2012, automakers would be required to sell a thousand fuel-cell vehicles per year in Washington.134 Even then, the number of pure ZEVs required for sale in Washington would be small, representing less than one percent of new car and light truck sales until model year 2018.135

 Automakers still retain the option of providing battery-electric vehicles to meet the pure ZEV requirement.
 Automakers can meet one-half of their fuel-cell vehicle obligations under the new program with the sale of batteryelectric vehicles, with 10 battery-electrics earning the same credit as a single fuelcell vehicle.
-In early years of the program, manufacturers can earn credits toward compliance either through the sale of full function battery-electrics, or with "city" or "neighborhood" electric vehicles that have a smaller range and travel at lower speeds.
-Credits for neighborhood electric vehicles decrease over time, so that by model year 2006 they will count for only 0.15 of a full-function ZEV.126 receive partial ZEV, or PZEV, credit, vehicles must meet strict super-low-emission vehicle (SULEV) emission standards, have "zero" evaporative emissions, and have their emission control systems certified and under warranty for 150,000 miles.
-127 Intermediate volume manufacturers-those that sell fewer than 60,000 light- and medium-duty vehicles in California annually-may meet the entire LEV percentage requirement with PZEV credits.128 Each PZEV receives a credit equivalent to 0.2 of a pure ZEV.
+Manufacturers also can earn credits toward compliance either through the sale of full function batteryelectrics, or with "city" or "neighborhood" electric vehicles that have a smaller range and travel at lower speeds.
+Credits for neighborhood electric vehicles are scheduled to decrease over time, so that by model year 2006 they will count for only 0.15 of a full-function ZEV.136